NC3-LU/cases_web/_publications/recommendationsecuring/SecurityChecklistForPHPWebApplications.markdown

 To protect non-form functionalities, case-by-case analysis is required.

-## Best practices for storing user passwords in the database
+## Best Practices for Storing User Passwords in the Database
 Passwords must be stored in the database in hashed form.
 To do this, it is important, above all, not to use *md5* or *sha1* type algorithms, for which there are "rainbow tables", which can be used to obtain the password quickly from the hash.

 In addition, specifically to avoid the use of *rainbow tables*, and to hide identical hashes from the same password, it is important to use a salt.
 This salt will be determined randomly and concatenated to the password before hashing.
 The salt and the hash will therefore be stored in the database.